 The Amazing Race Birthday Party Order of Events!

-When kids arrive, you can draw names in pairs from a hat to make up teams.
-Hand each team a pair of tee shirts in a different color (blue team, red team, green team, etc).
-And then ask the players to remove their sneakers and put them into a bin (so that one of the adults can scatter the sneakers throughout the front yeard for the first game!)
+When kids arrive you can draw names in pairs from a hat to make up teams.
+Hand each team a pair of tee shirts in a different color (blue team, red team, green team, etc) and then ask the players to remove their sneakers and put them into a bin so that one of the adults can scatter the sneakers throughout the yard for the first game!
 Lead the kids over to your starting area to kick-off the Amazing Race.
 (On the show, there is a mat that players stand on to begin and end legs of the race.
-You can use the mat from your front door, or a piece of posterboard painted yellow and black with the Amazing Race logo!)
+You can use the mat from your front door, or buy one with the Amazing Race logo here!)

 Mom, Dad, or an older sibling can serve as the announcer, welcoming the teams and explaining the rules of the game: